CRM Maintenance Basics: Solving the Dirty Data Problem

-Data is one of the most important resources for businesses.
-But considering the pace of growth of businesses and industries today, data changes constantly.
-Whatever data you have stored in your database right now, may not be as useful in the coming weeks or months.
-Moreover, it can cause businesses a lot of problems and revenue losses.
+Data is one of the most important resources for a business, but with how quickly markets change and grow, data is also constantly changing.
+Whatever data you have stored in your database right now may not be as useful or up to date in the coming weeks or months.
+Moreover, inaccurate data can cause businesses planning problems and revenue losses.

-According to a recent research by Gartner, it was found that organizations believe that poor data quality is the reason for losses averaging up to $15 million dollars a year.
+According to recent research by Gartner, organizations believe that poor data quality is the reason for losses averaging up to $15 million dollars a year.
 Common data errors plague 91% of organizations while 30% of them consider duplicate data as one of the top data errors that they encounter.
-Moreover, many US companies believe that about 25% of their data is inaccurate.
-This could be because 66 percent of these companies lack a coherent, centralized approach to maintaining data quality.
-This is why maintaining your CRM systems is essential.
-If you want to make sure that every information stored in your database is useful, you should see to it that dirty data is eliminated properly and regularly.
+In fact, many US companies believe that about 25% of their data is inaccurate.
+This could be because 66% of these companies lack a coherent, centralized approach to maintaining data quality.

 What is ‘Dirty Data’?

 Dirty data is any data that contains erroneous information.
-It can come in many forms, but one thing is common: these data won’t be helpful and can just limit your team’s productivity and efficiency.
+It can come in many forms, but one thing is common: inaccurate data detracts from business success and can limit your team’s productivity and efficiency.
 You can consider data dirty if it is:

 - Inconsistent.
-Redundancy of data wherein the same field or information is stored in different places, which leads to inconsistencies.
+Redundancy of data where the same field or information is stored in different place leading to inconsistencies.

 - Inaccurate.
-Data is technically correct, but some parts may be inaccurate, such as customer addresses with wrong street number or customer name with misspellings.
+Records are not completely correct and contain inaccurate data points such as customer addresses with a wrong street number or customer names with misspellings.

 - Incorrect.
-Information stored does not match the field it was entered in.
-For example: date of birth field containing current date.
+Information stored does not match the field it was entered in such as a date of birth field containing the current date instead.

 - Duplicate.
-Many companies experience having duplicate customer records which can be costly as it affects the accuracy of the count of customers in their database.
-The accumulation of these duplicate records also affects their storage space and can affect their inventory and procurement decisions.
+Copies of records and repetitive data can be costly as it affects the accuracy of the customer and prospect counts in a database.
+The accumulation of duplicate records also impacts CRM storage space as well as inventory and procurement decisions.

 - Incomplete.
-Incomplete data is another common problem that many businesses encounter.
-If any record is not complete, it can not serve its purpose.
-This can hamper business continuity or affect productivity, especially for organizations that use data as a normal part of their day to day operations.
+Records with missing details cannot effectively serve a purpose.
+This can hamper business continuity or affect productivity, especially for organizations that use data as part of their day-to-day operations.

-With these so many types of dirty data to affect your CRM systems, it’s important to always conduct a regular CRM maintenance to cleanse your data.
+With so many ways dirty data can impact your CRM, conducing regular CRM maintenance to cleanse your data quickly becomes important.

 Why Regular CRM Maintenance is Important

-Your CRM is one of the most important tools in your business.
-In fact, it is the bridge that connects your business to your customers.
-It is what helps you maintain a healthy and harmonious relationship with them.
-Given this, it’s important that you get to schedule regular CRM maintenance so as to avoid any potential system problems that might affect your daily operations.
-A simple data error can cost a business hundreds of thousands or even millions of profits.
-With dirty data, your marketing campaigns and outreach programs may not work as effectively as compared to using good quality data.
+A Customer Relationship Management (CRM) system can be business’ core database of operations and decision making.
+CRMs are also a bridge that connects your business to your customers and maintain a healthy relationship with them.
+Scheduling regular CRM maintenance to avoid potential system problems that could affect your daily operations is a critical step.
+A simple data error can severely cost a business.
+With dirty data, your marketing campaigns and outreach programs may not work as effectively as compared to using quality data.
 Through regular CRM maintenance, you can:

-- Create better products and services that your customers will want to pay for;
+- Create better products and services that your customers will want to purchase

-- Allow you to identify and categorize your leads more efficiently, helping your sales team make the most of every opportunity that is available to your business;
+- Allow you to identify and categorize your leads more efficiently to make the most of every available sales opportunity

-- Run a more focused and effective marketing campaign; and
+- Run more focused and effective marketing campaigns

 Why Data Quality Should be a Priority

 Many businesses don’t seem to see the value of maintaining good data quality.
-Considering the value that good data can provide to organizations, many of them still struggle to put their data to good use.
-Good quality data can be a great tool in helping businesses achieve their goals.
-Here are some of the reasons why you should put data quality management at the foreground of your business operations.
+Despite the value that clean data can provide, many companies struggle to put their data to good use.
+Quality data can be a great tool in helping businesses achieve their goals.
+Here are some of the reasons why you should put data quality management at the forefront of your business operations.

 1. Enhanced efficiency and resource management